Cloufish/Knowledge-Base/content/garden/HOW-TO-READ-THIS-BLOG.md

 ## Hotkeys
 - `Alt + Left-Arrow` - To move to the previous blog post / Pane

+You can also be [[Using Vim Hotkeys on the Blog]] <- EASY!

 ## Using MOCs efficiently
 - There are a lot of MOCs, which you can bookmark in your browser.
-This way if the Link
+This way if you're interested in a particular topic, you don't need to navigate to it from the MAIN-PAGE :)

+## Old Posts From Previous Blog
+[[Old Posts From Previous Blog]] <- To be reviewed and deleted